vasilnedev/bim-app/README.md

 # Bim App Stack

 This repository contains a conterised Bim App.
 It includes:
-* front-end development (bim-app) folder and server (Vite)
+* bim-app - frontend UI and functionality and development server (Vite)
+* bim-server - a Node.js Express API server to access Neo4j database and data manipulation
-* MinIO - Object storage for application deployment and models
+* MinIO - object storage for application deployment, BIM models and documents
-* Express (bim-proxy) proxy server to access the MinIO deployment
 * Neo4j server for Graph Database
-* Node-RED (node-red) and Mosquitto MQTT Containers for further development of IoT
 * Appache Tika for converting PDF to text

 ## Project Structure